Jana Nayagan: Marketing

 The film's first look poster was released on 26 January 2025, revealing the film's title.
 The poster, which shows Vijay's character taking a selfie, was inspired by a real selfie that Vijay took in Neyveli during the production of Master in February 2020.
 Another poster released later the same day has him holding a whip, and the caption "Naan Aanai Ittaal", referencing the song from Enga Veettu Pillai (1965).
-On 24 March, the makers announced the release date with a poster.
-A 65-second glimpse released on June 22, coinciding with Vijay's 51st birthday, became the most-viewed Tamil film glimpse in 24 hours, amassing over 32.4 million views.
-A critic from Bollywood Hungama noted that the "The teaser begins with Vijay's voiceover: “You guys will live in my heart,” followed by a striking visual of him in police uniform, Katana in hand, walking through a war-ravaged landscape.
+On 24 March, the makers announced the film's postponement from the October 2025 release to the current release with a poster.
+A 65-second glimpse released on 22 June 2025, coinciding with Vijay's 51st birthday, became the most-viewed Tamil film glimpse in 24 hours, amassing over 32.4 million views.
+A critic from Bollywood Hungama noted "The teaser begins with Vijay's voiceover: “You guys will live in my heart," followed by a striking visual of him in police uniform, Katana in hand, walking through a war-ravaged landscape.
 The imagery, at once composed and intense, signals a farewell marked by gravity and grandeur."
-The same day, the makers released the first look of the film's Telugu dubbed version Jana Nayakudu, through social media platforms.
+The same day, the makers announced the Telugu dubbed version Jana Nayakudu.
+In July 2025, the official Wimbledon Championships social media account honoured men's singles champion Jannik Sinner with a post inspired by Jana Nayagan's first look.

+The film's audio launch event took place at Bukit Jalil National Stadium in Kuala Lumpur, Malaysia on 27 December 2025.
+The event titled "Thalapathy Thiruvizha" was described as a massive celebration and a tribute concert, featured live performances by Anirudh Ravichander and several prominent singers, including Anuradha Sriram, S. P. Charan, Tippu, Shweta Mohan, Andrea Jeremiah, Krish, Saindhavi, Yogi B–Natchatra, and others.
+Anirudh teased a special medley honouring his past collaborations with Vijay, making the event a significant milestone as Vijay's likely final audio launch before retiring from acting.
+The venue hosted a record-breaking crowd, with over 100,000 attendees, entering The Malaysia Book of Records for the highest number of attendees at a event in Malaysia.
+The film's trailer was released on 3 January 2026, and gained over 5 million views within 5 minutes.
+The trailer became the most watched Tamil film trailer in 24 hours with over 83.7 million views across three languages.